gaucho1978/CHEAP-LAWNMOWER-ROBOT-FROM-HOVERBOARD/README.md

 ------------------------------
 #### BILL OF MATERIAL - TOTAL COST 120 EURO
 50 EURO - USED HOVERBOARD - https://www.mediaworld.it/product/p-742077/i-bike-kidplay-streetboard-one-hoverboard-6-5?ds_rl=1250284&ds_rl=1250284&gclid=CjwKCAjwiN_mBRBBEiwA9N-e_qMfsYSRb5w4XxsWQmA6IEDfbXj_eAiy6rWeXzdMz_envhganzewVxoCpBMQAvD_BwE&gclsrc=aw.ds

+20 EURO - TURNIGY 9X RADIOCONTROL OR ANY OTHER TYPE OF RC WITH PWM OUTPUT WITH AT LEAST 2 CHANNELS (ONE FOR SPEED AND ONE FOR STEERING)

 6 EURO - STLINK V2 PROGRAMMER (TO FLASH HOVERBOARD FIRMWARE) - https://www.ebay.it/itm/352654456738?ViewItem=&item=352654456738